-The committee recently recommended the hiring of a Chief Risk Officer (CRO), who will create and lead an independent Enterprise Risk Management (ERM) department.
-The CRO will be responsible for developing and implementing a comprehensive company-wide ERM program and serve as the risk liaison across various business segments to address significant emerging concerns.
+In accordance with the mandate of Lyon's Corporate Risk Committee, requiring that each affiliate put a Chief Risk Officer (CRO) in place, the SLIC Risk Management Committee recently defined the CRO responsibilities and hired an executive to fill that role.
+The CRO leads an independent ERM department, is responsible for developing and implementing a comprehensive company-wide ERM program and serves as the risk liaison across various business segments.